Objection handling — the four canonical objections and the response library.

 Conversion-rate-on-handling is 3 to 7%, almost all of it from the 15 to 30% that were mis-targeted positioning rather than genuine fit failures.
 The operational implication: most fit objections should not be handled aggressively.
 Acknowledge, thank, suppression-list, redirect the resource.
 Operators who handle fit objections aggressively destroy reply-list reputation faster than any other handling failure.

-Every entry in the library has three structural components, in this order.
-The order is load-bearing; inverting it produces measurably lower conversion across all four categories.
+Every library entry has three parts in this order.
+The order is load-bearing — invert it and conversion drops across all four objections.

-A single, low-cost next step that preserves optionality.
-Not a meeting request — a step smaller than a meeting that produces a forcing function for the next reply.
+A single low-cost next step that's smaller than a meeting but creates a forcing function for the next reply.
 A 15-minute call instead of 30.
 A written diagnostic delivered async.
-A reference customer in the same vertical the prospect can talk to without an AE present.
-The asymmetric offer is the component the library underweights most often, and the one with the largest measurable impact on conversion.
+A reference customer in the same vertical they can talk to without you on the line.
+This is the part most libraries underweight — and the one with the largest measurable conversion impact.

 The authority objection as the highest-leverage handoff